jpoirier/picoc/README.md

 statement boundaries.

 ## `#include`
-include is supported however the level of support depends on the specific port of PicoC on your platform.
+Includes are supported however the level of support depends on the specific port of PicoC on your platform.
 Linux/UNIX and cygwin support #include fully.

 ## Function declarations